COMMON DENTAL & ORAL HEALTH CONCERNS

-During a root canal procedure, Dr. Joe or Dr. Dori Columbus uses special tools to get inside the tooth, remove the infected pulp, snip the nerve roots, and clear the root canals.
+During a root canal procedure, Dr. Joe Columbus uses special tools to get inside the tooth, remove the infected pulp, snip the nerve roots, and clear the root canals.
 The “empty” tooth is then filled with a gutta-percha material, and either treated with a composite resin filling (inlay) or a porcelain crown (onlay).

 Sleep apnea is a condition, affecting millions of Americans, during which breathing is interrupted for an extended period of time – 10 seconds or more in adults – up to 100 times per hour.

 If you are constantly tired during the day, are told you snore and snort in your sleep, or wake up in the middle of the night gasping for breath, you probably have sleep apnea.
 Dr. Joseph Columbus is a certified sleep dentist, and can show you dental options for dealing with sleep apnea, perhaps in lieu of using a CPAP machine.